nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Don't worry!
 The guide is written in such a way that you can easily find what you are looking for.

 There may be new words and phrases used in the guide that you may have never seen or heard of before.
 To make this guide easier to understand, our team has made sure all the "technical" words and phrases will be in blue, [*like this*]()!
-What this means is that if you click on them, it will lead you to a mini-dictionary of words at the bottom of the guide, called a [*glossary*](#glossary).
+What this means is that if you click on them, it will lead you to a mini-dictionary of words at the bottom of the guide, called a [glossary](#glossary).
 These blue phrases are also known as [*hyperlinks*](#glossary).
 You can check out what it means in the glossary by clicking on it.

 Additionally, *[these italicized hyperlinks](#glossary)* will bring you to our glossary at the bottom of the guide, while [non-italicized hyperlinks]() like these will bring you to the relevant sections of the guide.